lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab5.md

-The storage of a floating point number is divided into three parts: the sign (`0` for positive numbers, `1` for negative numbers), the mantissa (represnting a fractional number between 0.1 and 1 or -.1 and -1), and the exponent (representing the integer to which we raise a factor of 10 that multiplies the mantissa).
+The storage of a floating point number is divided into three parts: the sign (`0` for positive numbers, `1` for negative numbers), the mantissa (represnting a fractional number between 0.1 and 1), and the exponent (representing the integer to which we raise a factor of 10 that multiplies the mantissa).

 For example, the number 18.1 is represented with a sign of `0`, a mantissa of `.181`, and a